 So the plan was to give Hunter a sweetheart deal where he wouldn't be held accountable for anything.

-The judge, unfortunately, didn't go along with their scheme, unfortunately, for the for if you believe in the truth.
+The judge, unfortunately, didn't go along with their scheme.

-He he look at what he they have put this guy through for the last nine years.
+Unfortunately, if you believe in the truth, in the case of Donald Trump, no, look at what they have put this guy through for the last nine years.

 And this is the amazing part of the election.